Since our family almost finished our basement game room, we’ve been adding all kinds of fun game options.

-Before starting the process of setting up your dartboard, you should be aware of prescribed measurements.
+Before starting the process of setting up your dartboard, you should be aware of the standard measurements.
 These measurements are often packaged with your dartboard.

 Steel Tip Dartboard Measurements

 The most popular dartboards use steel tip darts.
-The regulation height is five feet and eight inches or 173cm from the floor line to the center of the dartboard and the bullseye.
+The regulation height is 5′ 8″ (or 173 cm) from the floor line to the center of the dartboard and the bullseye.

 Soft Tip Dartboard Measurements

-Electronic dartboards often follow the same height measurements of five feet and eight inches as steel tip dartboards do.
+Soft tip electronic dartboards often follow the same height measurements of 5′ 8″ as steel tip dartboards do.

-If you’re used to playing darts on an electric board, switching to a bristle board may take a few moments of adjusting.
-Soft tip darts are lighter than steel tips so the force you use for your throw will undoubtedly be affected.
+If you’re used to playing darts on an electric board, switching to a bristle board may take a bit of adjusting.
+Soft tip darts are lighter than steel tips, so the force you use for your throw will undoubtedly be affected.